babutzc/lootbag/README.md

 # Tooling
-This section will is devoted for tooling.
+This section  is devoted to tooling.

 __Enumeration__
 [Httprobe](https://github.com/tomnomnom/httprobe)